Smarp/java-style-guide/index.md

 # Java Style Guide for Smarp mobile projects.

-## Correctness

-Strive to make your code compile without warnings.
-This rule informs many style decisions.

 ## Introduction

-This is a set of style guidelines for JDK Release Projects in the OpenJDK Community.

-## Motivation

 Code that looks familiar is easier to understand and therefore also easier to review, debug and maintain.
 To ensure that code looks familiar to all developers on the project it’s important to agree on a common set of style guidelines.

 This document provides guidelines for low level coding practices such as how to indent code and how to name types and variables.
 Many of the stylistic choices are subjective and different developers may have different opinions about them.
 Keep in mind however, that having a consistent style is more important than to satisfy each individual developers preference.

+## Correctness

+Strive to make your code compile without warnings.
+This rule informs many style decisions.

 ## Guiding Principles